Cherry Hardwood Electronics Enclosure — Design Summary¶

 Seating and load path¶

-Gravity and wiring harness preload seat the housing — both forces pull it toward the wall and downward, engaging the top 45° taper faces.
+Gravity and wiring harness preload seat the Base — both forces pull it toward the bulkhead and downward, engaging the top 45° taper faces.
 This is the nominal resting state.

-Under peel loading (e.g., a cable yanked at the bottom of the housing), the housing tends to rotate away from the wall about the top edge.
+Under peel loading (e.g., a cable yanked at the bottom of the Base), the Base tends to rotate away from the bulkhead about the top edge.
 The intended reaction sequence is:

-- Side dovetail corners engage — 0.028" normal gap closes during rotation, catching the housing at the corners before the top edge can develop a full moment
+- Side dovetail corners engage — 0.007" normal gap (0.010" in X) closes during rotation, catching the Base at the corners before the top edge can develop a hard moment

-This sequence is preferred because it reacts the moment through the largest available area (felt tabs against wall) rather than concentrating it in the dovetail ligament.
+This sequence is preferred because it reacts the moment through the longest separated contact points rather than concentrating it in the upper dovetail ligament.
+The upper dovetail ligament deflection required is very low, due to the lever arm, so it will survive until reaction happens elsewhere.

 Side dovetails are guidance and anti-peel features only — they are not engaged under normal gravity loading.
-Their 0.028" normal clearance accommodates CNC tolerances and wavy wall surfaces without accidental engagement during installation.
+Their 0.007" normal clearance (0.010" in X) accommodates CNC tolerances and wavy bulkhead surfaces without accidental engagement during installation.
 The clearance is small enough that corners engage meaningfully before a peel rotation can fully develop at the top edge.

 Clearance philosophy¶

-Same-species same-orientation wall plate eliminates differential seasonal movement at the joint interface.
-Seasonal movement in the slide direction (across grain, 4" axis) is the free axis by design.
+Same-species same-orientation Wall Dock eliminates differential seasonal movement at the joint interface.
+Seasonal movement in the slide direction (across grain) is the free axis by design.

 Wear¶